mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 The lowliest members of the low class consist of the daughters of women married through abduction.
 They are viewed as property of their husbands and fathers, but not without rights.
 They are legally entitled to be well treated, provided with food, clothing, and privacy.
 Some women of this class are lucky enough to enter into a krandee marriage and hence rise to a higher stratum in the low class, but the best most can expect is to be forced into ekrandee union.

 Below even the low class, are the classless.
 They are the women who have no living male relatives to protect and provide for them.
 These women have nothing and are often forced to subsist by whatever means available.
-While protected by law from being assaulted or killed, many find themselves in unsavoury situations.
+While protected by law from being assaulted or killed, many find themselves in unsavory situations.
 Geonee governments provide group homes for these women, where they are provided with the minimum of food, clothing, and protection.

 ### TECHNICAL MASTERY